 - Macro: to 3cm from lens (at 24mm equiv.)

-Having wandered the streets of east London to snap away at various opportunities, we've been able to explore the LX100-2's multi-aspect sensor.
-This is a rarity for Panasonic: the company introed a multi-aspect sensor in the Lumix G2, which then disappeared for its follow-up, while the LX100 brought back this much-admired feature.
-The idea is simple: the sensor is oversized, able to deliver a constant diagonal field of view at all its aspect ratios, without the auto cropping that you often see in other cameras (especially with 4K video mode in most competitors).
+Having wandered the streets of east London and the temple grounds of Beijing to snap away at various opportunities, we've been able to explore the LX100 II's multi-aspect sensor.
+This is a rarity for Panasonic: the company introduced one in the Lumix G2 (many moons ago, which then disappeared for its follow-up), while the LX100 brings back this much-admired feature.
+The idea is simple enough: the sensor is oversized, able to deliver a constant diagonal field of view at all its aspect ratios, without the auto cropping that you often see in other cameras (especially with 4K video mode in most competitors).

-The real sell from this sensor is, we feel, its overall size.
-It might be 'oversized' depending on the aspect ratio that you pick, but relative to its lens there's always good sharpness, while the base being the same as found in the Lumix GX9 brings results right up to speed for a 2018 market.
+The real sell from this sensor is its Micro Four Thirds scale.
+This might be 'oversized' depending on the aspect ratio that you pick, but relative to the lens there's always good sharpness.
+Having cherry-picked the sensor from the Lumix GX9 also brings results right up to speed for a 2018 market, outdoing the original LX100 by a whisker.

 Beyond the lower ISO sensitivities, the LX100 Mark II continues to cope well.
-Shooting ISO 800 through a tunnel, we were able to capture colourful graffiti on brickwork.
-Upping the settings to ISO 1600, where we shot a diving helmet through a shop window, and the results is still clear, despite some slight image noise visible in certain darker tonal areas.
+Shooting ISO 800 we were able to capture colourful graffiti on brickwork.
+Upping the settings to ISO 1600, where we shot bright lanters against the dark sky, the result is still clear – despite some slight image noise visible in certain darker tonal areas.

-While some large sensor compact cameras have terrible close-up focus possibilities, the Lumix LX100-2 copes incredible well, offering up to 3cm-from-lens focus (when shooting at the wide-angle 24mm setting).
-There's a specific Macro AF switch to the side of the lens which allows this focusing to occur without issue, meaning we could capture the detail of a garlic clove or orange peel extremely close, presenting each with ample detail.
-Keeping the aperture a little stopped down ought to help yet more with the detail.
+While some large sensor compact cameras have terrible close-up focus possibilities, the Lumix LX100 Mark2 copes incredible well, offering up to 3cm-from-lens focus (when shooting at the wide-angle 24mm setting).
+There's a specific Macro AF switch to the side of the lens which allows this focusing to occur without issue, meaning we could capture the detail of a garlic clove or ornamental engravingn extremely close, presenting each with ample detail.
+Keeping the aperture a little stopped-down ought to help yet more with the detail.

 Another major new feature (well, new for this camera anyway, not Lumix in general) is the addition of 4K Photo.
 This mode can capture 4K resolution at 30 frames per second in a variety of ways: press-and-hold for capture; press to start/stop capture; or select pre-burst which captures a two second capture before you've even pressed the shutter (to not miss a moment).
 There are some fun features in 4K Photo, like compositing multiple exposures, layering frames for post focus adjustment (for shots on a tripod/from a fixed camera), or single frame selection and extraction.

 Despite 4K's benefits, however, it's not a visible mode on the camera itself (by default it's on the Fn button).
 Once activated it's far too easy to forget it's on, which is irksome.
 And the more advanced adjustments it offers are a little too deeply buried within the menus to be of immediate and therefore obvious use.
-In short: for a camera like the LX100-2, 4K Photo's implementation means it feels too buried to be as big a feature as billed.
+In short: for a camera like the LX100 II, 4K Photo's implementation means it feels too buried to be as big a feature as billed.
+It's not necessarily an out-and-out reason to buy the camera, but, again, falls on the nice-to-haves list.

-The Panasonic Lumix LX100 Mark II is a tale of two halves: it's a soft update to what is a belting high-end compact camera.
-By which we mean we love it, but its improvements are fairly subtle, especially considering the four year turnaround period since the original model.
+The Panasonic Lumix LX100 Mark II is a tale of two halves: it's a soft update to what is ultimately a belting high-end compact camera.
+By which we mean we love it, but its improvements are fairly subtle – especially considering the four year turnaround period since the original model.

 Yes, we've got added toucshcreen, which is great.
-But where's the tilt-angle LCD screen or viewfinder?
+But where's the tilt-angle LCD screen?
 Is USB charging a true step forward?
 Are some additional shooting modes and filters all enough?
 Ultimately, existing LX100 users may not see a heap of reasons to upgrade their current camera to the newer generation.

-Newcomers, however, can rest assured that the LX100 Mk2 represents one of the finest high-end compact cameras money can buy.
-The sensor is massive, the lens is excellent, the performance is brill, and the price is right against its competition too.
-At £849 it's not back-pocket change by any means, but that certainly sets the LX100-2 in good stead against the Sony RX100 and Canon G1 X MkIII.
+Newcomers, however, can rest assured that the LX100 Mark 2 represents one of the finer high-end compact cameras money can buy.
+The sensor is large, the lens is excellent and the performance typically decent.
+At £849 it's not back-pocket change by any means, but that certainly sets the LX100 II in good stead against the Sony RX100 and Canon G1 X MkIII.
+Whether that's enough for it to make an impact in 2018, in today's smartpone dominated world, is another matter.